David Allen — Chicago

 What if a scab forms?

-Don’t pick or remove it.
+Do not pick or remove it.
 Keep the area clean and let it release naturally to protect the ink and the skin.

 Which product should I use?